nrfconnect/sdk-nrf/doc/nrf/libraries/networking/lwm2m_client_utils.rst

 * :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_CONN_MON_OBJ_SUPPORT`
 * :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_OBJ_SUPPORT`
 * :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_FIRMWARE_UPDATE_OBJ_SUPPORT`
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_SIGNAL_MEAS_INFO_OBJ_SUPPORT`
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_OBJ_SUPPORT`

 Support for the objects are enabled by default but they can be set individually.
 Disable the :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_DEVICE_OBJ_SUPPORT` Kconfig option only if you are implementing a ``Reboot`` resource on your application because of a mandatory requirement.

 If you are using the Firmware Update object and require downloading of firmware images from TLS enabled services like HTTPS, configure :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_DOWNLOADER_SEC_TAG` to specify the security tag that has root certificate for the target server.

+Location Assistance object is a proprietary LwM2M object used to deliver information required by various location services through LwM2M.
+It is still under development and considered experimental.
+See the :ref:`location_assistance` section in the LwM2M client sample documentation for more information.

 Defining custom objects
 ***********************